Can You Make Your Period Stop After It Begins?

 What You Can Do To Head Periods Off At The Pass

 The concept of menstrual suppression, as it's known, isn't widely advertised, but it's a well-known option among gynecological professionals.
 Many birth control methods allow for "skipping" a period.
-The one most familiar is likely the combined birth control pill (as opposed to the mini-pill); a combined pill pack normally has seven days of placebo or "sugar" pills so that hormone levels lower and bleeding occurs (this bleeding is called "withdrawal bleeding" as it is not a true period, and instead caused by the drop in hormone levels caused by taking placebo pills).
+The one most familiar is likely the combined birth control pill (as opposed to the mini-pill); a combined pill pack normally has seven days of placebo or "sugar" pills so that hormone levels lower and bleeding occurs (this bleeding is called "withdrawal bleeding", per the Mayo Clinic, as it is not a true period, and instead caused by the drop in hormone levels caused by taking placebo pills).
 If you don't want a period, you can skip that month's placebo pills and go straight onto the next month's active pills.
 No bleeding, no fuss.

 There are actually brands of entire-cycle active pills, known as "continuous birth control" pills, designed for women who want to go an extended amount of time without periods — you take three months worth of active pills in a row, and then have seven days of placebo pills to bring on withdrawal bleeding.
 With this method, you only have your period four times a year.